 And then there’s the basil.

 I’m a sucker for the herb and fruit combination in the summer.
-Hence these nectarine basil ice cubes which I put in every drink besides water right now.
+Hence these nectarine basil ice cubes which I put in every drink besides water right now and calling for the addition of basil or mint in this streusel topped peach tart recipe.

 I’d say to enjoy it with an afternoon cup of tea but considering it’s been 95+ degrees here for over a week with humidity so high you start sweating just walking to the mailbox, maybe make that an iced coffee or strawberry nectarine smoothie instead.